 Finally, take your time.
 This is a stressful decision, but it’s also an exciting one, and if you plan carefully, you can help ensure that your biggest financial move will also be your smartest one.

-When you’re ready, take a look at the best mortgage lenders around to get a quote that won’t be a mistake.
+When you’re ready, take a look at the best mortgage lenders around to get a quote.